 The rituals attacked were conducted by women for women, who were honoring the sacred dimension of basic dimensions of their experience as women, such as menarche, menstruation, giving birth, and menopause.
 These rituals were attacked as “transphobic” because they are closed to transwomen who had never had, and never would have, those experiences.
 The attacks were brutal in their condemnation of those wanting to keep them limited to women, and those seeking these experiences are called TERFs.
 The same people succeeded, in banning prominent women feminist scholars such as Max Dashu, who for decades had been a major figure in the study and practice of women’s spirituality.
 This was the second time Dashu had been banned from a major event over this issue.
 Institutions like the Red Tent, that provided services to women with explicit connection to women’s spirituality, were treated similarly.

 After-the-fact some defended their actions by arguing women-only rituals in an event where all paid the same to attend were inappropriate.
 That this was a less-than-honest response is made clear by Max Dashu’s treatment, where an invitation for her to be a special guest was withdrawn.
-Anyone could listen to Max’s talk.
+Anyone could have listened to Max’s talk.
 The Red Tent was not formally a part of Pantheacon, and paid for their own space.
 As for the ritual, Pantheacon had a great many events happening simultaneously, and women only rituals had been a part of it from the beginning.
 These attacks ultimately had nothing to do with a ritual.

 Basically, the physical experience of being a woman as an expression of the sacred worthy of recognition was attacked.
 A person’s personal gender identity overrode the rest of the sacred as it manifests in the world within which we live.
 This is a remarkably disembodied position that is inherently masculine in the patriarchal sense, since it subordinates embodiment to the abstract mind.
 There is nothing NeoPagan about it.